Sabine Lisicki: 2019: Continued struggles, rankings drop

 In her first Australian Open appearance since 2016, Lisicki lost in the first qualifying round to Isabelle Wallace.
-That was her third straight first-round qualifying loss at a Grand Slam event.
+That was her third straight first-round qualifying loss at a major event.
 She next lost in the first round of Hua Hin to Garbiñe Muguruza.
 She lost in the first qualifying round to Zarina Diyas at Dubai, and lost in the first round of Charleston to Sofia Kenin.
 She lost in the first round of Bogotá to the eventual champion Amanda Anisimova, and lost in the first qualifying round at Stuttgart to Isabella Shinikova.
 She then lost in the first qualifying round of Rabat to Bibiane Schoofs, and lost in the first round of Nuremberg to Ajla Tomljanović.

 She failed to qualify for the ITF tournament in Surbiton, and also failed to qualify for the tournament in Rosmalen, losing in the first qualifying round to Greet Minnen.
 She next lost in the second qualifying round of Mallorca to Kaja Juvan, despite defeating compatriot Mona Barthel in the first qualifying round.
 She received a wildcard for the Wimbledon qualifying, where she lost in the final round to Lesley Pattinama Kerkhove, after defeating Tímea Babos and Ankita Raina.
 Despite failing to qualify for the main draw, this was her best showing since her first-round finish at the 2017 US Open.
-Her final event of the year was the WTA 125 event at Karlsruhe, where she was defeated in the first round by Jasmine Paolini.
+Her final event of the year was the WTA 125 Karlsruhe Open, where she was defeated in the first round by Jasmine Paolini.
 She ended the year ranked No. 335.